Who is regulating the payday loan industry?

 The Financial Conduct Authority regulates short term lending in the UK.

-They have regulations in place to limit consumer risk, including:
+They have regulations in place to limit consumer risk, including interest and fees.

 The new Google rules will not have an impact on the FCA regulations.
 But they will limit the advertising options that are available to lenders.